-To connect a headset, Bluetooth must be activated on the camera (see 7.1.2).
+To connect a headset, Bluetooth must be activated on the camera (see above).
 The procedure for connecting a Bluetooth headset differs depending whether or not the headset is a known device that has already been connected to the camera.

 7.2.1.1 First Time Connection